lcassidy042/Sillybus/README.md

 # Parts of Your Syllabus:
 Summary:
 * This will be the summary of your course.
 Type "Summary:" then indent and type your summary on the following lines.
-It can be more than one line.
+It can be more than one line.<br><br>
 Course Name:
 * This will be the name of your course.
 Type "Course Name:," then hit space and type the name of your course as you would like it to appear. <br><br>
 Course ID: